Upper School Curriculum

 Multivariable Calculus (Grade 12)

 Students will build upon the concepts introduced in Advanced Calculus BC and extend their knowledge of functions to include more than two dimensions.
 Focus will be placed on parametric equations and vector functions.
 Vectors will be graphed in three dimensions, to allow students to analyze quadratic surfaces and cylindrical and spherical coordinates.
 Students will use a wide variety of techniques to maximize and minimize functions.
 Arc length, speed, rectilinear motion, and other topics introduced in AP Calculus BC are extended to the third dimension.
 Limits, continuity, derivatives, and integrals are analyzed with multivariate functions.
 The course includes numerous applications to physics.

 Linear Algebra: Topics in Discrete Mathematics (Grade 12)

 Students will build upon their prior knowledge of linear equations to discuss the linear dependence/independence of vectors and to analyze vector spaces and subspaces.
 Students will use matrices to solve systems of linear equations using inverses, matrix multiplication, and Gaussian elimination.
 Determinants of matrices will be used to explore the properties of matrices, such as eigenvalues, eigenvectors, and eigenspaces.
 This course will involve computations, proofs, and applications in its study of solving linear equations.

-The academic study of theology is an expectation for all Sacred Heart students during each year of their Upper School education.
+The academic study of theology is at the heart of the curriculum for all Sacred Heart students during each year of their Upper School education.
 The curriculum is rooted in the Hebrew and Christian scriptures and explores Catholic sacraments, ethics and philosophy, as well as the quest for life’s meaning in other world religions.
 The church’s teaching regarding social and moral issues is emphasized as a call to faith that expresses itself in charity and service.
 Students are encouraged to reflect on what they learn in light of their faith experience.
-In light of the framework of the Catholic Church, a Christocentric approach is used in all courses.
+In light of the framework of the Catholic Church, a Christo-centric approach is used in all courses.